The effective speed of sound in cosmological perturbation theory: The case of single fluid/field cosmological system

-The comoving gauge corresponds to a gauge in which $u = B = 0$ and consequently, from Eq.~(\ref{Eqn: Definition of delta q}), it follows that in this gauge, $\delta q = 0$.
-Therefore, in this gauge the off-diagonal terms in the perturbed energy-momentum tensor vanishes, \textit{i.e}.\ $\delta T^{\mu}_{ \nu} = 0$ for all $\mu \neq \nu$ where $\mu,\nu = 0, 1,2,3$ and only $\delta p$ and $\delta \rho$ defines the perturbations in the matter content.
-Defining the square of the effective speed of sound $c_{e}^{2}$ for single fluid/field system as the ratio $\delta p/\delta \rho$ in the comoving gauge $\delta q = 0$, we find from Eq.~(\ref{Eqn: relation delta rho p and q}) that $c_{1} = c_{e}^{2}$.
-Therefore, using this and Eq.~(\ref{Eqn: c1 c2}), we express Eq.~(\ref{Eqn: relation delta rho p and q}) in the following way: \beq \delta p = c_{e}^{2}\,\delta \rho + 3H(c_{a}^{2} - c_{e}^2) \delta q, \eeq The above equation~(\ref{Eqn: SF relation delta rho p and q}) is valid when the dynamics of the universe is driven by a single matter content which can be either a baratropic perfect fluid or a canonical or non-canonical scalar field.
+The comoving gauge corresponds to a gauge in which $u = B = 0$, and consequently, from Eq.~(\ref{Eqn: Definition of delta q}), it follows that $\delta q = 0$.
+Therefore, in this gauge, the off-diagonal terms in the perturbed energy-momentum tensor vanish, \textit{i.e.}, $\delta T^{\mu}_{ \nu} = 0$ for all $\mu \neq \nu$ (where $\mu,\nu = 0, 1, 2, 3$), and the matter perturbations are defined solely by $\delta p$ and $\delta \rho$.
+Defining the square of the effective speed of sound, $c_{e}^{2}$, for a single fluid/field system as the ratio $\delta p/\delta \rho$ in the comoving gauge ($\delta q = 0$), we find from Eq.~(\ref{Eqn: relation delta rho p and q}) that $c_{1} = c_{e}^{2}$.
+Therefore, using this relation and Eq.~(\ref{Eqn: c1 c2}), we can express Eq.~(\ref{Eqn: relation delta rho p and q}) as follows: \beq \delta p = c_{e}^{2}\,\delta \rho + 3H(c_{a}^{2} - c_{e}^2) \delta q. \eeq The above equation~(\ref{Eqn: SF relation delta rho p and q}) is valid when the dynamics of the universe are driven by a single matter component, which can be either a barotropic perfect fluid or a canonical or non-canonical scalar field.

-For barotropic perfect fluid, since the perturbation in pressure is directly proportional to that in the energy density in every gauge, Eq.~(\ref{Eqn: SF relation delta rho p and q}) implies that for such fluids $c_{e}^{2} = c_{a}^2$.
-We would treat this as the definition for such fluid {\it i.e}, we define baratropic perfect fluid as the one for which the effective speed of sound $c_{e}$ is identically equal to the adiabatic speed of sound $c_{a}$.
+For a barotropic perfect fluid, since the pressure perturbation is directly proportional to the energy density perturbation in every gauge, Eq.~(\ref{Eqn: SF relation delta rho p and q}) implies that $c_{e}^{2} = c_{a}^2$ for such fluids.
+We treat this as the defining characteristic of such a fluid; \textit{i.e.}, we define a barotropic perfect fluid as one for which the effective speed of sound $c_{e}$ is identically equal to the adiabatic speed of sound $c_{a}$.